Skip to main content

 Source of protein and calcium

-Calcium helps to keep your bones strong.
+Calcium helps keep your bones healthy and regulates muscle contractions.

 The calcium in dairy foods is particularly good for you because your body absorbs it easily.